Girraween Granite Arch and the Pyramid

 Our first destination was Bald Rock.

-I’d never heard of it but Kylie said it was something we had to see.
+I’d never heard of it but Kylie said it was something she really wanted to see.

 It’s right on the Qld border and part of the New England Granite belt, which was formed about 250million years ago.
 It’s called the New England granite belt because, you know, nothing resembles Old England more than goannas running across massive granite domes…